YixingHuang/DeepMedicPlus/Brain_MRI_Preprocessing_pipeline/README.md

 A template volume named "OwnTemplate.nii.gz" is provided for registration.

 ## Pipeline without 3D Slicer
-If you are not familiar with 3D Slicer, you can follow the steps posted [here](https://github.com/YixingHuang/DeepMedicPlus/issues/5)
+If you are not familiar with 3D Slicer, you can follow the steps posted [here](https://github.com/YixingHuang/DeepMedicPlus/issues/5) by DK.